-Understanding your research objectives and aim is crucial to determining the success of your project.
-However, there are many students who struggle with this aspect, which results in poor performance.
+September 6, 2022Understanding your research objectives and aim is crucial to determining the success of your project.
+However, many students struggle with this aspect, which results in poor performance.
 We strongly recommend you read this article in its entirety if you suspect that you belong to this group of students.

 You can define your research aim as the overarching purpose of your study.
 Therefore, it provides your readers with clarity about what your study is about while acting as a focal point for your research.
-This is why research aims are almost always positioned under their own subsection in the introduction section of any research document, regardless of whether it is a thesis, dissertation, or research paper.
+This is why research aims are almost always positioned under their subsection in the introduction section of any research document, regardless of whether it is a thesis, dissertation, or research paper.

 An example of a real PhD thesis research aim is as follows: